Suspected Church's Chicken Shooter Has Long Criminal Record

 As Blake awaits extradition to San Diego, NBC 7 Investigates obtained court records outlining his criminal history that dates back at least 29 years.

-In his most recent case, court documents show Albert Lee Blake, 49, pleaded guilty to a felony charge of possession of a firearm by a felon.
+In his most recent case, court documents show Blake pleaded guilty to a felony charge of possession of a firearm by a felon.
 Blake had faced four felony drug and weapons charges in that 2016 case.

 A judge sentenced Blake to 270 days in county jail, ordered him to get substance abuse and mental health counseling, and prohibited him from associating with members of a dangerous San Diego county street gang.
 Blake was also ordered to serve three years probation.